elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 end
 ```

-Through the use of `open-uri`, our duck-typed image method provides a pretty nice way of rendering remote content!
-While this might not have been an easy feature to guess without knowing a bit about Prawn, it does represent the elegant compromise that such an implementation affords us.
-Adding support for remote images was something that our users often asked for, but we wanted to avoid giving people the impression that Prawn was web-aware, and didn't want to support a special case for this sort of logic, as it'd require either an API change or an ugly hack to try to determine whether the provided string was either a URI or a file name.
+Through the use of `open-uri`, our duck-typed image method provides a nice way
+of rendering remote content!
+While this might not have been an easy feature to
+guess without knowing a bit about Prawn, it represents the elegant compromise that such an implementation affords us.
+Adding support for remote images was something that our users often asked for, but we wanted to avoid giving people the impression that Prawn was web-aware, and didn't want to support a special case for this sort of logic, as it'd require either an API change or an ugly hack to determine whether the provided string was either a URI or a file name.

 The approach of accepting anything with a `read()` method combined with Ruby's standard library `open-uri` made for something that is easy to document and easy for our users to remember.
 While a simple hack, I was very satisfied with how this design turned out because it seemed to mostly eliminate the problem for our users while simultaneously avoiding some overly complex implementation code that might be brittle and hard to test.